 Bring Some UNESCO Heritage Into Your Kitchen

-When the Italian cuisine was officially declared a UNESCO Intangible Cultural Heritage of Humanity, it was like putting Italian food culture up against incredible world treasures like the Colosseum, although this recognition is different because it is not about a static building or historical place, nor 1 thing in particular.
+When the Italian cuisine was officially declared a UNESCO Intangible Cultural Heritage of Humanity, it was like putting Italian food culture up against incredible world treasures like the Colosseum, although this recognition is different because it is not about a static building or historical place, nor one thing in particular.
 Rather, this Italian Cuisine designation is about recognizing a living, breathing system of rituals, biodiversity, and community that happens every day around the table.

 We here at Vero believe that for the Italian foodie and wine lover, this UNESCO status is much more than a headline; it is the ultimate stamp of authenticity.
 In a world saturated with "Italian-style" products and mass-produced “wannabe” shortcuts, this designation serves as a North Star for authenticity.
 It is seeing Italian food and wine as part of a complex cultural system where the cuisine, the people, the land, and the traditions are inseparable.
 You see, the soul of this cuisine isn't just found in a list of ingredients or even the recipes.
 It is found in the intention behind them.